Running tests

 pytest

-Running tests headed
+Run tests in headed mode

-To run your tests in headed mode use the --headed
+To run your tests in headed mode, use the --headed

 flag.
-This will open up a browser window while running your tests.
+This will open up a browser window while running your tests and once finished the browser window will close.

 pytest --headed

-Running tests on different browsers
+Run tests on different browsers

-To specify which browser you would like to run your tests on use the --browser
+To specify which browser you would like to run your tests on, use the --browser

 flag followed by the name of the browser.